-BOWIE HISTORY IN A PECAN SHELL
+BOWIE IN A PECAN SHELL

-The population reached 1,000 by 1885 and eight years later The town got its second railroad, the Chicago, Rock Island and Texas.
+The population reached 1,000 by 1885 and eight years later the town got its second railroad, the Chicago, Rock Island, and Texas.

 The population for the 1900 census was estimated at 2,600.

 Bowie had around 3,000 people during the 1920s and by the 1950s, it was approaching 7,000.
 It reached its zenith in the late 1980s with 5,818 residents, making it the largest town in Montague County.
-It dipped to 4,990 for the 1990 census and rose to the present 5,219 (2000).
+To date, Bowie is home to 5,700 with a county population of approximately 20,000..

 The pioneer people who were already living in this area along with railroad workers were indeed a hardy, courageous people, who suffered many hardships.
 Many times, sacrificing their lives for others.
 It was most appropriate then Bowie was named after the great Texas hero, James “Jim” Bowie.

 It was this spirit of courage, strength, and faith that the leaders selected the name, Bowie.
 On October 29, 1883, Mr. D.C.
 Allen – first grocer, was declared the first mayor of the incorporated Bowie, Texas.